 The depth of Gore’s technical know-how has contributed to a wide range of processes and creative, reliable technologies that continue to solve problems and change outcomes for people around the world.

 Click through 55 Years of Gore History.

 Gore is a uniquely creative, technology-driven Enterprise focused on discovery and product innovation.
-Gore has served a variety of global markets for more than 50 years and has thrived by providing its customers with high-value products that enhance the quality of life.
+Gore has served a variety of global markets for 60 years and has thrived by providing its customers with high-value products that enhance the quality of life.
 Associates take great pride in being part of a strong global Enterprise and in the broad contributions we make to society.

 We believe Gore's success is a direct result of the values that are the foundation of our company's culture.
 This culture is built on a deeply held belief in Associates and in the innate drive of each person to reach his or her full potential.
 We are collectively committed to fostering a safe and healthy work environment where all Associates can develop their talents, enjoy their work, and responsibly direct their activities.

 Gore's culture exerts a strong and steady influence on each of us to act with the highest integrity and responsibility.
 We are committed to meeting the needs of customers through our innovative, reliable products and to improving the communities in which we work and live.
 We have a continuing commitment to our legacy of taking a long-term view, and seek to make decisions that are consistent with this principle.

 Awards & Distinctions

 - Earned the number 15 spot on the World’s Best Multinational Workplaces list by the Great Place to Work® Institute in 2017.
 The ranking is the world’s largest annual study of workplace excellence and identifies the top 25 best multinational companies in terms of workplace culture.